ncsa/ncsa_system_documentation/docs/source/common/login.rst

 Logging Into the System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the above, one-time, steps are complete, follow the below steps each time you want to log into a resource to work.
+After the one-time configuration is complete for a resource, follow the below steps each time you want to log into the resource to work.

+#.
+Open the **Terminal** application.

 #.
 Type the following at the prompt, replacing **ng-login01** with the name of the node you are logging into: